brooksminer/pulse-ox-correction/README.md

 We tackle this problem by developing two models, one to predict $SaO2$ and one to predict Hidden Hypoxemia, using features that do not require a blood draw.
 Our model is trained on a publicly available dataset of de-identified medical records from ≈80,000 patient visits at Beth Israel Deaconess Medical Center in Boston, MA, between 2008 - 2019.<br>

 Our classification model is able to correctly predict which individuals have hidden hypoxemia in 7 out of 10 cases in our test dataset.
-Our regression model to predict artieral blook oxygen saturation ($SaO2$) was also able to provide a better estimate of blood oxygenation, outperforming the current medical standard (oximeter reading alone) by 30% for patients with hypoxemia.<br>
+Our regression model to predict arterial blook oxygen saturation ($SaO2$) was also able to provide a better estimate of blood oxygenation, outperforming the current medical standard (oximeter reading alone) by 30% for patients with hypoxemia.<br>

 # Evidence of Racial Bias
 From our data, we can see that rates of Hidden Hypoxemia are higher for people of color.